SuleimanFarah/sunpy/GSOC/GSoC-2016-Ideas-Page.md

 This project aims to achieve the following things:

-1. Update the current implementation of the database using the VSO attributes to use the slightly refactored `Fido` attributes.
+1. Update the current implementation of the database using the VSO attributes to use the slightly refactored `Fido` attributes and use `Fido` inside the database to download data from the VSO.
 1. Implement a new caching mechanism bases of the results of Queries with `Fido` rather than the current caching which is based upon the VSO query.

 A successful proposal will schedule updates to the database package in small sections, rather than in one large pull request.
 The work should be understood and broken down into individual sections.